Harshini1331/Recursive-function/README.md

 # Recursive-function

+## Aim:
-## Aim: To write a C# program to reverse a number using recursive function.
+To write a C# program to reverse a number using recursive function.

 ## Algorithm:

+### Step 1:
+Create a function for reversing.

+### Step 2:
+Get the number from the user.

+### Step 3:
+In the function find reminder of the number and multiply it by 10 and add the reverse number.

+### Step 4:
+Recusively call this function to get the reversed number.

+### Step 5:
+print the reversed number.

 ## Program:
 ```python